UniversalDevicesInc/udi_python_interface/PortingGuide.md

    startup.
 This can replace the check_params() method typically used in PG2 node servers.

- * Internally, PG3 handles notices in the same maner as other other data types so that carries forward here.
+ * Internally, PG3 handles notices in the same manner as other other data types so that carries forward here.

    To display notices, add a notice to your Custom data store for notices.